CCIL Award for Public Sector Lawyer

 This non-monetary award recognizes significant contribution or service in the field of public international law by a public sector lawyer.
 The recipient will have significantly enhanced the understanding of and respect for public international law in the public sector.

 Current or former public sector lawyers (i.e. lawyers working for the federal or a provincial or territorial government, crown corporations, legal aid offices or other government entities).
 There are no posthumous awards.

-Nominations or self-nominations will be sought by the Awards Sub-Committee appointed by the Executive Committee of the CCIL based on a call letter.
+Nominations or self-nominations may be sought by the Awards Committee appointed by the Board of Directors of the CCIL based on a call letter.
 Nominations submitted in previous years may be reconsidered.

 The email or letter can be sent by mail to: CCIL Secretariat, 275 Bay Street, Ottawa, Ontario, K1R 5Z5, Canada; or by email to: firstname.lastname@example.org